ranjeetkumar/scalable_model_deployment/README.md

+# Scalable Model Deployment

+This project focuses on training and deploying a scalable machine learning model using TensorFlow and Keras.
+The project includes data preprocessing, model training, and model checkpointing, and model deployment on gke.

 # Prediction Table Schema

 | **Field Name**           | **Type**     | **Mode**    | **Key** | **Collation** | **Default Value** | **Policy Tags** | **Description** |